 Pantera s/n 9547 is finished in very elegant Rosso Corsa red over a dent-free body with an as-new Pelle Nero black leather interior, a color combination that beautifully integrates the body lines.
 The body and chassis are damage-free, rust-free and are as clean underneath as topside.
 It is mounted on 215/60 R 15 front and 275/55 R 15 rear Avon Racing tires on the original and gorgeous 10 x 15 front and extra-wide 13 x 15 Campagnolo magnesium wheels.
 Unquestionably among the most attractive of the exotic automotive designs of the golden-era of 1970s and 1980s Italian supercars, the GT5-S Pantera featured many factory upgrades and updates that resolved most of the problems and issues the earlier cars experienced.
 The engine is well-tuned, and sounds as it should, with the quintessential American V8 rumble.
 The car is powerful and moves easily through modern traffic.
 The transaxle shifts superbly, with excellent synchromesh, even when cold.
 The clutch is surprisingly light and easy to use.
 The brakes are effective, and the steering and suspension are free from any play.
 There are zero overheating problems thanks to the upgraded cooling system, including dual electric fans.
 Even better, unlike other Italian exotics of the period, there’s no valves to adjust, no cams to time, no multiple carbs to tune, no cam seals to leak and no cam belts to replace, ever.

 Pantera GT5-S s/n 9547 comes with copies of its original build sheets, dated 22 Dec., 1989, showing it was delivered new in Rosso with Pelle Nero interior, plus its Scheda di Registrazione della Garanzia issued by De Tomaso.
 It also comes with an original owner’s manual, the full set of tools, in their tool roll, a jack and jack kit, two small original Factory Sales Brochures and one large Factory Sales Brochures for the GT5-S, a copy of the 2011 Automobile Club D’ Italia registration, the final invoice for 76,000 €uro invoice from Autocostruzioni “SD”, in Nichelino, Italy, for the restoration, a copy of the letter of Authenticity from De Tomaso, the original UK registration certificate to Jota Racing in London and a copy of the Michigan title to the American importer.
 The odometer read 26,000 kms (16,155 miles) when restored and was reset to Zero.
 Today Pantera GT5-S s/n 9547 has only 719 kms (446 miles) since the restoration.
-Last sold at Gooding’s, Scottsdale in 2018, for $319,000, now priced to sell at $249,500 or best offer.
+Last sold at Gooding’s, Scottsdale in 2018, for $319,000.

 S/n A09547.
 De Tomaso Pantera GT5-S. Full VIN ZDT874000KA009547.
 As per build sheets Rosso Corsa red with Pelle Nero black leather interior.
 1989, 20 Dec., build date by De Tomaso, Modena, Italy.
 1989, 22 Dec, Scheda di Registrazione della Garanzia issued by De Tomaso, Modena S.P.A.
 Automobili, 41100 Modena.
 Italy.
 1989, new to Sports Cars GmbH, a De Tomaso dealer, 7000 Stuttgart, Germany.
 1995, July, homologated in Germany.
 1998, May, second homologation in Germany.
 Repainted from red to yellow.
 2007, sold to second owner in Italy with 22,000 kms (13,670 miles).
 2010, 01 March, registered by the Automobile Club D’ Italia to Michele Pellizzer, Bassano Del Grappa, (Vicenze) Italy, the third owner.
 2011, 03 March, restoration completed by Autocostruzioni “SD”, 10042 Nichelino, (Torino), Italy, the workshop run by former Bizzarrini factory manager Salvatore Diomante.
 Total invoice 76,000 €uro.
 Repainted to red.
 26,000 kms (16,155 miles) at time of restoration, odometer re-set to “0”.
 2011, 22 March, Sold by Jota Magic SAA, Switzerland to Garage Loris Kessel Auto SA, Switzerland.
 2011, 27 July, build date confirmed by RS Corse s.r.l., Via Sant’Annan.
 652, 41122 Modena, the De Tomaso and Pantera archivists.
 2013, 19 Sept., F.I.A.
 Carnet issued by the Automobile Club Svizzero, Lugano 6901, Switzerland to Classic & Sports Cars SA, Via Alla Campagna n.
 2/a, 6900 Lugano, Switzerland.
 2016, 22 Jan., registered to Jota Racing (SJV) Ltd. on English plates H603 JDE.
 2017, 11 July, Michigan title issued to Michael Kelter.
 2018, 19-20 Jan., last sold at Gooding’s, Scottsdale, lot # 042 for $319,000, 2020, May, on consignment with Mike and Colleen Sheehan’s Ferraris-Online LLC, 719 kms (446 miles) since the restoration